INTRODUCTION TO MICROSCOPY AND MICROSCOPES

 - It improves the contrast and makes evident the internal structures of cells which differ in thickness or refractive index.

-- The phase differences produced are converted into differences in intensity of light by a special optical system produces light and dark contrast in the image.
+- The phase differences produced are converted into differences in the intensity of light by a special optical system that produces light and dark contrast in the image.

 ⇒ Darkfield (dark ground) microscope –